-Nos Galan Gaeaf is the Welsh language term for Halloween, referring to the night before the first day of winter, an equivalent of All Hallow's Eve let's say.
-In pre-Christian times, it was a pagan holiday dating back to the Iron Age Celts, when festivals celebrating the end of harvest and start of winter took place in Wales annually, and was also considered to be the Celtic New Year, and an opportunity for the souls of the departed to return briefly, much like Mexico's Day of the Dead, for example.
-The occasion was eventually adopted by the Romans as their own festival when they invaded Britain.
+Nos Galan Gaeaf is the Welsh language term for Halloween, referring to the eve of the first day of winter, and an equivalent to the pagan, Iron-age, Irish festival of Samhain (Summer's End).
+It was a celebration that marked the end of harvest season and the start of winter that took place in Wales annually.
+It was also considered to be the Celtic New Year, and an opportunity for the souls of the departed to return briefly, much like Mexico's Day of the Dead, for example.
+The occasion was eventually adopted by the Romans when they invaded Britain.

 In the year 609, All Saints Day was officially designated a Church feast, which was celebrated in May and was later moved to November by Pope Gregory in 835.
 The Christian Church may have intended that people would spend their time praying for the souls of the dead.
 However, the fact that this was a day off from work gave many people even more of an excuse to celebrate Halloween with more excitement and excess than before.

 This then gave rise to Hwch Ddu, or Black Sow, one of Calan Gaeaf's darker rituals.
-One of the slaughtered pigs from the festival would rise up, supposedly out of the flames of the fire, and chase away the children (albeit usually a man covered in a cloth or animal skin.)
-The pig would then catch the last child to reach their home.
-The ritual represents the release of the souls of humans and animals, and a chance for those who had died to return to visit their homes, but on a practical level it was probably just a fun and effective way of getting children to bed.
+One of the slaughtered pigs from the festival would rise up, supposedly out of the flames of the fire, and chase away the children to their homes (albeit usually a man covered in a cloth or animal skin.)
+The ritual represents the release of the souls of humans and animals, and a chance for those who had died to return for a visit, but it was probably just a fun and effective way of getting children to bed.

-People also set bonfires on hilltops for relighting their hearth fires for the winter and to frighten away evil spirits, and they sometimes wore masks and other disguises, such as dressing in animal skins, to avoid being recognised by the ghosts thought to be present.
+People also set bonfires on hilltops to frighten away evil spirits, and they sometimes wore masks and other disguises, such as dressing in animal skins, to avoid being recognised by the ghosts thought to be present.
 It was in these ways that beings such as witches, hobgoblins, fairies, and demons came to be associated with the day.
 Perhaps it's no coincidence that what we often consider to be a typical witches outfit is very similar to traditional Welsh dress.

 Other traditions particular to Calan Gaeaf, or Halloween, in Wales include :

-1. Coelcerth: Each person at the festival would scratch their name onto a stone and cast it into a fire.
-If any stone was missing when the fire went out, folklore deemed that person would die within the next year.
+1. Coelcerth: Each person at a festival would scratch their name onto a stone and throw it into a fire.
+If any stone was missing when the fire went out, that person would supposedly die within the next year.

 2. Single women would walk around the bounds of a church, chanting "here is the sheath where is the knife", to which they were said to hear the name of the person they were to marry.

-3. The apparition of a white lady, "Y Ladi Wen", who could be found at crossroads and graveyards, guarding against other, darker, spirits, was also believed to be common.
+3. The apparition of a white lady, "Y Ladi Wen", who could be found at crossroads and graveyards, guarding against dark spirits, was also believed to be common.

 4. The Harvest Mare - Cornstalks were fashioned into the shape of a horse and hung above the hearth.
 However, women would try and prevent this happening, by soaking it with water and it was the men's job to try and get it inside, still dry.